Key Points

 Identity Theft

-Cybersecurity professionals warn that with identify theft on the rise, it’s important to take precautions with sensitive personal information.
+Cybersecurity professionals warn that with identity theft on the rise, it’s important to take precautions with sensitive personal information.
 In 2021, Florida ranked 6th in the U.S. for identity theft with 294,328 cases, a jump from 11th place in 2020.

 Banking and Tax Info